Understanding design better by looking from different levels of magnification

 This lack of understanding or clarity of what is involved in design (or even what design is) also meant that people were unclear on the purpose of user research, when you might do it and how.

-Levels of magnification analogy
+Jared Spool’s levels of magnification analogy

 We go from seeing the overhead shot of the picnic…

-You can’t see what exists on any other level than the one you are viewing.
+You can’t see what exists on any level other than the one you are viewing.